July 27: Today in Royal History

 Full name: Oskar Karl Gustav Adolf

 In 1914, Oskar married Countess Ina-Marie von Bassewitz.
-As the marriage was considered morganatic, the bride could not take her husband’s style and title.
-Instead, four days prior to the wedding, Ina-Marie was created Countess von Ruppin.
+The marriage was considered morganatic, so the bride could not take her husband’s style and title.
+Instead, four days before the wedding, Ina-Marie was created Countess von Ruppin.
 The couple had four children.
 Several years later, in November 1919, the marriage was decreed dynastic, and Ina-Marie and her children were elevated to HRH Prince/Princess of Prussia as of June 1920.

 Unofficial Royalty: Prince Oskar of Prussia

-July 27, 1889 – Wedding of Princess Louise, Princess Royal, daughter of King Edward VII of the United Kingdom, and Alexander Duff, 1st Duke of Fife, at the Private Chapel in Buckingham Palace, London, England
+July 27, 1889 – Wedding of Princess Louise of Wales, later Princess Royal, daughter of King Edward VII of the United Kingdom, and Alexander Duff, 6th Earl Fife, later 1st Duke of Fife, at the Private Chapel in Buckingham Palace, London, England

-Despite the possessiveness of her mother and the matchmaking of her grandmother, Louise decided that she wanted to marry for love.
+Despite her mother’s possessiveness and her grandmother’s matchmaking, Louise decided that she wanted to marry for love.
 She preferred to marry a British subject rather than a European prince that would take her away from home and so, like her aunt Princess Louise who had married the future 9th Duke of Argyll, she chose a husband from the British aristocracy, Alexander Duff, then the 6th Earl Fife.
 When Louise’s grandmother Queen Victoria arrived at Sandringham to discuss a potential engagement with Louise’s parents, she was met by Louise who tearfully explained that if she was not allowed to marry Alexander, she would die an old maid.
-Queen Victoria, who had known Alexander since his childhood, explained to her that as her grandmother and sovereign, she had to spend some time with her potential groom before she could make a decision about the marriage.
-Queen Victoria was partial to Scotsmen and when she spent some time with Alexander, she approved of the marriage.
+Queen Victoria, who had known Alexander since childhood, explained that as her grandmother and sovereign, she had to spend some time with her potential groom before deciding about the marriage.
+Queen Victoria was partial to Scotsmen and approved of the marriage when she spent some time with Alexander.

 Unofficial Royalty: Wedding of Louise, Princess Royal and Alexander Duff, 1st Duke of Fife